sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

   predictions = probability_model.predict(test_images)
   print(predictions[0])

+This example will create a model that recognizes the clothes in a picture, and a prediction of a set of test images is done at the end.
+The result can be compared to the `official example <https://www.tensorflow.org/tutorials/keras/classification>`_.

-Now you can run this code interactively with:
+Now this code can be run with:

 .. code-block:: bash

    singularity exec --nv tf-latest.sif ./fashion.py

-Or go interactively and run it line-by-line with:
+Or run it interactively in the container line-by-line with:

 .. code-block:: bash